Hipocentaur coat of arms

 Hipocentaur (Polish for "Hippocentaur") is a Lithuanian and Polish coat of arms.
 It was used by a number of szlachta (noble) families under the Polish–Lithuanian Commonwealth.

 History

 The earliest images of the coat of arms come from 1422, when seals of two brothers from the Holszanski family were attached to the documents of the Treaty of Melno.

 Blazon

+J-B. Rietstap, specifying that the field of the shield is red, blazons the arms as:

+"De gueules, à un centaure Sagittaire au naturel, la tête retournée vers senestre, la queue levée, recourbée et terminée en tête de serpent.
+Casque couronné.
+Cimier: trois plumes d'autruche d'argent."